martynr27/TSA-DOT/Mode2_Optimal_Design/Mode2_README.md

 ---

-## 📊 Flood-Metric Weighting & Interpretation
+## 🛠️ Flood-Metric Weighting & Interpretation

 After simulations are complete, users can:
 -	Adjust metric weightings to reflect priorities (e.g., shorter retention time for arable land)
 -	View overall effectiveness scores
 -	Inspect any design using the Design ID selector

 **⚠ Important Note on Comparability**
 The overall effectiveness score is only comparable within the same simulation.

-Overall effectivess scores are normalised and ranked across the tested designs.
+- Overall effectivess scores are normalised and ranked across the tested designs.
 Therefore, a simulation with 50 designs vs. another with 100 designs will produce effectiveness scores that cannot be compared.

-**Always compare designs within a single run.**
+- **Always compare designs within a single run.**

-📐 **Flood-Mitigation Metrics Used in Mode 2**
+---

-Mode 2 evaluates each TSA design using the same five metrics as Mode 1:
+## 📐 Flood-Mitigation Metrics Used in Mode 2

 1. Storage Efficiency Index (SEI)
 2. Mean Retention Time
 3. Peak Flow Attenuation